 STANDARDS

-Lack of experience using FHIR to handle synchronous exchanges and maintain state via intermediaries
+Lack of experience using FHIR to handle synchronous exchanges and maintain connection state via intermediaries

-Impact of competing interoperability models on access to data – e.g. whether endpoints are discoverable and accessible depends on the model used
+Impact of proprietary interoperability models on access to data endpoints

 Definitions:

-Intermediary – any entity that participates in the exchange of a FHIR based transaction other than the ultimate requester and responder (e.g. a business associate, Clearinghouse, HIE)”
+Intermediary – any entity that participates in the exchange of a FHIR based transaction other than the ultimate requester and responder (e.g. a business associate, Clearinghouse, HIE)

+Scalable – the ability to support national production level exchange of FHIR based RESTful transactions between all entities (e.g., patients, providers, organizations) that request, respond, or broker exchanges of clinical, administrative or research information

+Performance – meeting roundtrip response expectations reasonably associated with the clinical and administrative activities they support (e.g., if a provider needs a laboratory result as part of their clinical workflow, any roundtrip delay exceeding 20 seconds would be considered not meeting response expectations)

+Availability – depends on the specific transaction use case for clinical transactions with provider and/or patient waiting requirements.
+Any intermediary involved in real-time transactions must be available 24/7.

 Scaling Architecture (e.g. intermediaries) Considerations

-Intermediaries must support the following FAST solutions
+Intermediaries [I] (along with other responder and requestor actors [R] where appropriate) must support the following FAST solutions